 What is the treatment for wrist pain?

 The first step involves a proper examination, which may include an x-ray and MRI.
 Sports injury treatment includes rest, icing the wrist, compression bandages, taking anti-inflammatories or placing the wrist in a cast.
 Surgery may be necessary for a particularly bad ligament break but those circumstances are extremely rare.
-Following a sports medicine regime can help prevent the need for surgery.
+Sports medicine can help prevent the need for surgery.

 If you are experiencing unusual pain or tenderness on your wrist, it is important to get checked out by a professional sports medicine doctor.
 Dr. Bob Meyer at the Spinal Rehab and Sports Medicine clinic has extensive experience with such injuries.
 Dr. Bob will look at your wrist, run any necessary tests, and provide you with a clear diagnosis.
 He will also help you with treatment and rehabilitation, to ensure your wrist heals properly.